-Normal Rotation- Hang Ten/Hang Loose sign, thumb and pinkie extended, move wrist back and for any
+Normal Rotation- Hang Ten/Hang Loose sign, thumb and pinkie extended, move wrist back and forth

-Infield Fly- Give the number of outs at the front of the bill of the cap, fist for 0 outs, index finger for one out
+Infield Fly- Give the number of outs at the front of bill of cap, fist for 0 outs, index finger for 1 out

-Timing Play- Index finger of right-hand point and touch left wrist (where a wristwatch would be worn)
+Timing Play- Index finger of right-hand point and touch left wrist (where a wrist watch would be worn)

-Plate Umpire Staying home- point with both hands straight down
+Plate Umpire Staying home-point with both hands straight down

-Caught Fly Ball to OF-Baseman Signal-Make a fist with theright hand, tap the top of the fist with the palm of the left hand, move up and down once or twice.
-Then point with theindex finger of theleft hand to third base, tapping the top of your right hand that's still in a fist.
+Caught Fly Ball to OF- Baseman Signal- Make a fist with right hand, tap the top of the fist with the palm of left hand, move up and down once or twice.
+Then point with index finger of left hand to third base, tapping the top of your right hand that's still in a fist.

-Caught Fly Ball to OF-Plate Umpire Signal-Make a fist with teleft hand, tap the top of the fist with the palm of the right hand, move up and down once or twice.
-Then point with teindex finger of teright hand to third base, tapping the top of your left hand that's still in a fist.
+Caught Fly Ball to OF- Plate Umpire Signal- Make a fist with left hand, tap the top of the fist with the palm of right hand, move up and down once or twice.
+Then point with index finger of right hand to third base, tapping the top of your left hand that's still in a fist.